alexardov/re-des/sociocracy.md

 # Sociocracy

-ReDes – Regenerative Design offers trainings, consultancies and designs in [permaculture](/permaculture/) and sociocracy.
-Click [here](/cursos-eventos/) to see them.
+ReDes – Regenerative Design offers talks, trainings, consultancies and designs in [solarpunk](/solarpunk/), [permaculture](/permaculture/) and sociocracy.

 ## What is Sociocracy